Here at Contactzilla, we believe that happiness leads to productivity, not the other way around.

 We try to discourage multitasking at Contactzilla by making sure our team have enough time to complete tasks and asking them not to interrupt people who are working towards a tight deadline.

 It’s important that you understand how your team are feeling so that you can give them the support they need.
 We hold quarterly reviews that are fairly informal and give us a chance to find out how we can help our team and give them tips to improve.

 We believe it’s important for everyone in the company to be on the same page.
 Weekly or daily catch-up meetings are a great way to do this.
 You’re all working towards common goals so get your developers, sales team, marketers and admin team together at least once a week so everyone stays up to date with what’s happening in the company.
 Knowing exactly how each team member fits into the bigger goal of the company will make them feel valuable and help them to see the purpose in their roles.

 Allowing your team to work flexible hours, from different locations, can help reduce stress by making it easier for them fit work around their lives and work the hours that they find to be most productive.

 With so many great apps available to help your team collaborate remotely, it’s now easier than ever to offer flexible working.
 If are thinking about offering remote working and haven’t tried it in the past, you can find some tips on how to test remote working, without getting your teams hopes up, here.

 Every company, office and team member is different and if you’re not measuring the effects of your happiness hacks, you won’t know if they’re working.

 Make sure to hold regular performance reviews and collect feedback in as many ways as you can.
 We do a long-form annual staff satisfaction survey using a Google form and short weekly surveys using TINYpulse to make sure our team are happy and find out what we could be doing to make their lives easier.

 How do you encourage workplace happiness?
-Share your experiences in the comments or join the conversation on Twitter.
+Share your experiences on Twitter.